 Sierra Pacific Windows is a division of Sierra Pacific Industries, a family-owned forest products company.
 Based in Red Bluff, California, Sierra Pacific Windows is one of the largest manufacturers of superior quality, custom wood and vinyl windows and doors in the world.
-It is the only fully vertically-integrated window and door company, in which the company owns the forestland and manages the entire manufacturing and distribution process.
-Sierra Pacific Windows has a combined manufacturing production space of one million square feet in California and Wisconsin.
-Its windows and doors are distributed via more than 600 dealers, distributors and company-owned locations.
+It is the only fully vertically-integrated seed-to-window window and door company, in which the company owns the forestland and manages the entire manufacturing and distribution process.
+Sierra Pacific Windows has a combined manufacturing production space of over 2 million square feet in California, Wisconsin, and Alabama.
+Its windows and doors are distributed via more than 600 nationwide dealers, distributors and company-owned locations.

 ABOUT SIERRA PACIFIC INDUSTRIES

-Sierra Pacific Industries is a third-generation, family-owned forest products company based in Anderson, California.
-The company owns and manages more than 1.9 million acres of timberland in California and Washington, and is the second largest lumber producer and largest manufacturer of millwork in the United States.
-Sierra Pacific Industries is committed to managing its lands in a responsible and sustainable manner to protect the environment while providing quality wood products and renewable power for consumers.
+SPI is a third-generation, family-owned forest products company based in Anderson, California.
+The company owns and manages over 2.4 million acres of timberland in California, Washington, and Oregon.
+Along with being a windows manufacturer, it is one of the largest US lumber and millwork producers.
+SPI is committed to managing its lands in a responsible and sustainable manner to protect the environment while providing quality wood products and renewable power for consumers.
 The company’s forests are certified under the Sustainable Forestry Initiative®.
-Sierra Pacific Windows utilizes nearly 100 percent of every piece of wood brought to its 18 mills and seven biomass-fueled cogeneration power plants.
+Sierra Pacific Industries utilizes nearly 100 percent of every piece of wood brought to its 18 sawmills and eight biomass-fueled cogeneration power plants.